Foster–Seeley discriminator

+Depending on the changing phase relationship of the input signal — $V_{primary}$ (and therefore $V_{center}$) with $V_{secondary}$, the amplitude of the sum/difference at the upper or lower half, respectively, will be higher, which results in a change of the voltage across the output capacitors.
+The choke $L3$, sometimes replaced by a resistor, provides a DC path through the rectifier diodes.

+The demodulator's bandwidth depends on the Q factor of the resonant circuit; the phase response of the secondary (and therefore, the voltage response of the circuit) to $\Delta{f}$ is an S-curve.

 Foster–Seeley discriminators are sensitive to both frequency and amplitude variations, unlike some detectors.
 Therefore a limiter amplifier stage must be used before the detector, to remove amplitude variations in the signal which would be detected as noise.
 The limiter acts as a class-A amplifier at lower amplitudes; at higher amplitudes it becomes a saturated amplifier which clips off the peaks and limits the amplitude.

-Other types of FM detectors are: